Hornbill-Docs/esp-config/esp-config/_inline/webhook-expression.md

 # Webhook Expression

 - References to the event source are prefixed with "record."
-- Typing "record." in the Trigger Expression field will list the available columns
+- Typing "record." in the Trigger Expression field will list the available variables that can be used in the expression